B-unit: Reasons for use

-The B unit era
+The B-unit era

-B units were commonly built in the cab unit days in the 1930s, 1940s, 1950s and 1960s.
-When hood unit road switchers became the common kind of diesel locomotive, some B units were built, but many railroads soon came to the opinion that the lower cost of a B unit did not offset the lack of operational flexibility.
-Few B units have been built in the last 40 years.
-Railroads that kept ordering B units longer than most were largely Western roads, including the Southern Pacific, Union Pacific, Burlington Northern, and the Santa Fe.
-Santa Fe ordered the GP60B model in 1991, which were the final B units built for road service in North America as of 2005.
+B-units were commonly built in the cab unit days in the 1930s, 1940s, 1950s, and 1960s.
+When hood unit road switchers became the common kind of diesel locomotive, some B-units were built, but many railroads soon came to the opinion that the lower cost of a B-unit did not offset the lack of operational flexibility.
+Few B-units have been built in the last 40 years.
+Railroads that kept ordering B-units longer than most were largely Western roads, including the Southern Pacific, Union Pacific, Burlington Northern and the Santa Fe.
+Santa Fe ordered the GP60B model in 1991, which were the final B-units built for road service in North America as of 2005.

 Conversions

-In some cases, a B unit is converted from an already existing A unit.
+In some cases, a B-unit is converted from an already existing A-unit.
 The cab is either removed or has its windows blanked out (such as on CSX GE BQ23-7 units), and all non-essential equipment is removed.
 The degree to which this equipment is removed depends on the railroad, but may (and usually does) include the removal of the speedometer, event recorder, horn, headlights, toilet, and cab heaters.
-This conversion was sometimes performed when the A unit had been in a collision and rebuilding the cab was not cost-effective.
-In some rare instances, B units were converted to incorporate a cab, such as on the Chicago & North Western Railway in the 1970s with some EMD E8 B units bought from the Union Pacific.
+This conversion was sometimes performed when the A-unit had been in a collision and rebuilding the cab was not cost-effective.

+In some rare instances, B-units were converted to incorporate a cab, such as on the Chicago & North Western Railway in the 1970s with some EMD E8 B-units bought from the Union Pacific.
 The homebuilt cabs were referred to as "Crandall Cabs".
 Also, the Santa Fe rebuilt four of its five GP7Bs to GP9us with cabs.
 In the Illinois Central Gulf's GP11 rebuild program, some of the engines used were ex-UP GP9Bs, and in their SD20 program, some ex-UP SD24Bs were also used.
 BNSF converted a former ATSF GP60B #370 into a cab unit and was renumbered to #170 in 2010.
+This unit was later renumbered as BNSF 200 in 2014.

 Unusual consists

-In rare instances, a B unit will run at the front of a train.
-That is usually avoided because it limits visibility from the locomotive cab, but locomotive orientation and operational requirements may dictate that the B–unit runs first.
+In rare instances, a B-unit will run at the front of a train.
+That is usually avoided because it limits visibility from the locomotive cab, but locomotive orientation and operational requirements may dictate that the B-unit runs first.
 A prominent example is the Haysi Railroad, which owned an F7B that was given radio controls and a makeshift cab.

-List of B unit locomotive models
+List of B-unit locomotive models

-These are all known B unit models, with discrepancies settled by the later (Marre) reference.
+These are all known B-unit models, with discrepancies settled by the later (Marre) reference.
 At least one of each model was manufactured.
 All units below contain one or more engines and traction motors, so slugs and snails are not listed.
-Cow-calf units are also not listed, since these were considered a single locomotive.
-The New York City Revenue cars 66 and 67 were R8A units which were B units also.